 City Architect, Darebin City Council

 Melbourne, Victoria, Australia

-Munir is an urban designer with more than 15 years of experience in local government and private sector.
+Munir is a qualified architect and urban designer with more than 15 years of experience in local government and private sector.
 His architectural background and a strong approach to design innovation has allowed him to work on a wide range of projects starting from product design, building design to large scale master planning, urban regeneration and streetscape improvement projects.

-Munir has been responsible for developing innovative programs and strategies including the multi award winning Moreland Apartment Design Code, Moreland Parklet Program and the Virtual Moreland Project.
+During his 9 years at Moreland City Council he was responsible for setting up the Urban Design team and developing innovative programs and strategies including the multi award winning Moreland Apartment Design Code, Moreland Parklet Program and the Virtual Moreland Project.